The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

   - R * whole number = Empirical Formula

-hydrogen can also be produced by cracking.
+> Hydrogen can also be produced by cracking.
 Ethane -> ethene + hydrogen

 ### Alcohols